Why you need fun whilst learning Dutch

-Read here some interesting facts about the effects of fun, gathered by growthengineering.co.uk:
+You can read some interesting facts about the effects of fun below.

 ‘Fun has a positive effect on motivation levels, determining what we learn and how much we retain.
 Learning isn’t a one-off event.
 It requires repetition and dedication.
 If the experience is fun, learners will stay curious and keep coming back for more.
 Learning needs fun, if learning isn’t fun, it won’t be effective.
 That’s not just a sneaking suspicion – it’s a cold, hard, scientific fact.

 - A study in the journal, College Teaching, found that students could recall a statistics

 lecture more easily when the lecturer added jokes about relevant topics.